Co-Directors: O. Joseph Bienvenu, M.D., Ph.D., Amy Huberman, M.D., Paul Nestadt, M.D.

 What to Expect

-The Anxiety Disorder Clinic at the Johns Hopkins Hospital Broadway Campus provides comprehensive psychiatric evaluations, second opinions, and consultations.
+The clinic provides comprehensive psychiatric evaluations, second opinions, and consultations.
 This clinic is a teaching setting for psychiatry resident physicians who are supervised by experienced faculty members in the Anxiety Disorders Program.

 Before coming to the clinic for the first time, you will be asked to complete a questionnaire detailing your symptoms and medical and psychiatric history.
 Bring this information to the clinic on the day of your visit or send it back to us ahead of your appointment.
 Your first visit will take place on a Tuesday afternoon.
 We will ask you to check in at 1:30 PM, when you will be registered in the clinic.
 At 2:00 PM, you will meet with a psychiatry resident physician who will review your history and obtain more details about your anxiety.
 This meeting usually takes an hour to an hour and a half.
 Then one of the anxiety disorders specialist faculty members will meet with you.
 This meeting usually takes 30 minutes to an hour.
 The faculty member and resident physician will then provide you with their opinion regarding a diagnosis and recommendations for treatment.
 Expect to finish by about 5 PM.